saiyedduri/Scalable_webscraping_pipeline/README.md

       │── DataProcessor.py                # Functions to deduplicate companies & emails
       │── README.md                       # User guide (this file)

-# How to Search for Sectors in Europages
+# Parameters for setup of data collection pipeline:
 1. **Identify the sector keyword**
 Examples: "winery", "machinery", "organic food", "IT services".
 2. **Find the base URL on Europages**